IDENTIFICATION INFORMATION:

 Progress: Complete as of December 31, 2004

-Maintenance_and_Update_Frequency: None planned; occasional updates and corrections may occur as needed and as funding permits.
+Maintenance_and_Update_Frequency: Occasional updates and corrections occur as needed and as funding permits.

 Spatial_Domain:

-Description_of_Geographic_Extent: Approximately the western half of the United States
+Description_of_Geographic_Extent: The contiguous 48 states of the United States

 Bounding_Coordinates: